The time to file your tax returns is coming soon

 Form 10E can be filed online.
 Here are the following steps to file Form 10E online –

-Step 1: Login to e-Filing portal with your User ID and password along with the date of birth.
+Step 1: Log in to the e-Filing portal with your User ID and password.

 Step 3: Once you select ‘File ITR forms’, the below screen will appear with three options: (i) Person with Business/ Professional Income (ii) Person without Business/Professional Income (iii) Persons not dependent on any source of Income.

-Step 5: Click on the link of Form 10E, next screen will appear.
-Select the assessment year for which you want to file Form 10E.
+Step 5: Select the assessment year for which you want to file Form 10E, you can select the Assessment year 2024-25 for Financial year 2023-24.

 Important Points About the Form 10E